 In the results, you can see the account-based pension in the following places:

 - At the Strategy summary step:

-- The Retire section for each individual will state if an account-based pension is started
+- There is a Retire section for each individual that will list if an account-based pension is started

 - At the Cash flows & Action items step:

 - In the Cash flows report, the ABP will be listed in the Revenue section with a row called 'Superannuation income stream'

 - In the Action items, there will be action items for:

 - drawing an ABP, including the minimum withdrawal amount